Nikau Spur dominant at Eagle Farm

 Group 2 Double for Graduates

-What a day on Saturday!
+What a day!
 We sold a G2 double in the space of five minutes!

 Firstly we consigned the G2 Soliloquy Stakes winner Impendabelle for the Smithies Brothers, making her the new leader of the New Zealand Bloodstock Filly of the Year Series.
 This win was followed by Hallmark bred Book 1 graduate Prowess, who took out the G2 Crystal Mile on Cox Plate day.